HarshitKumawat09/Credit-Intelligence-Platform/README.md

 ## 📖 1.
 Project Overview

-Traditional credit ratings are **slow, opaque, and outdated** often lag behind real-world events. **CredLens** is a modern solution to this problem.
-It's a **real-time, explainable credit intelligence platform** that ingests High-frequency **market data**, Fundamental **financial metrics**, and Unstructured **news headlines** data to generate a dynamic and **transparent Stability Score**.
+Traditional credit ratings are **slow, opaque, and reactive**, often failing to reflect real-world risk in a timely manner. **CredLens** addresses this gap with a **real-time, explainable credit intelligence platform** designed for modern financial decision-making.

-The system employs machine learning (XGBoost) to process 50+ financial indicators, delivering credit risk scores with 92% accuracy.
-Advanced features include scenario simulation, trend analysis, and automated reporting.
+**CredLens** continuously ingests high-frequency **market data**, fundamental **financial metrics**, and unstructured **news sentiment** to generate a dynamic and **transparent Stability Score**.
+At its core, the system leverages XGBoost-based machine learning to analyze **50+** financial indicators, achieving **92%** accuracy in credit risk classification.

+Beyond scoring, **CredLens** offers scenario simulation, risk trend analysis, and automated reporting, enabling institutions to anticipate risk, understand its drivers, and act with confidence.

 <!--
 ======================================================================